HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/gowrong.md

 #### Symptom

 The commit is failing, even though I can set a property.

 #### Cause

 This issue can happen for multiple reasons.
 The API tries to catch issues with commits when the property is initially set, but not all possible issues can be caught.

 #### Action

 1. Run the [status command](../globalcommands/#status-command) to see what properties have failed to commit.

 2. To ensure you are sending data that will be accepted by the server, obtain schema information for the property that failed to commit with the [info command](../globalcommands/#info-command).

 3. Some properties require other properties to be set first.
-You can view the <a href=" https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#resource-definitions">iLO REST API Doc's resource definitions</a> for the property you are trying to commit to see any additional information on modifying the property that is not in the schemas.
+Refer to the [iLO REST API Doc's resource definitions](/docs/redfishservices/ilos/{{process.env.LATEST_ILO_GEN_VERSION}}/{{process.env.LATEST_ILO_GEN_VERSION}}_{{process.env.LATEST_FW_VERSION}}/) for the property you are trying to commit to see any additional information on modifying the property that is not in the schemas.

-## I think this property is an array, but I can't tell by the get/list output.
+## I think this property is an array, but I can't tell by the get/list output

 It's hard to tell where the array is in this output until you print the response in json format.